About

 Scope

-We currently cover 76 products across 24 categories, focused on things that touch your food and drink — where plastic exposure actually matters.
+We currently recommend 233 products across 64 categories, focused on the everyday things that touch your food, drink, and skin — where plastic exposure actually matters.
 This is a living project; categories and products are added and re-reviewed over time.

 We're not doctors or toxicologists, and materials/formulations change.
 Treat this as a well-researched starting point and verify anything critical before you buy.